JunYoungJo/IPMutex/README.md

 # Interprocess Mutex

 ---
-IPMutex is an interprocess mutex that implements [BasicLockable](https://en.cppreference.com/w/cpp/named_req/BasicLockable) for use with [std::lock_guard](https://en.cppreference.com/w/cpp/thread/lock_guard).
+IPMutex is an interprocess mutex written in one header file that implements [BasicLockable](https://en.cppreference.com/w/cpp/named_req/BasicLockable) for use with [std::lock_guard](https://en.cppreference.com/w/cpp/thread/lock_guard).

 ## System Requirements
 It is tested in wsl-ubuntu.